francisdavey/physics/planning/leibniz.md

 - [ ] Bigger digression: thermodynamics. dU=delta q + delta W (how you can guess an exact differential exists if you now something about an inexact one - in this case W along adiabatic paths)
 - [ ] Exactness → homology (resist going further than a taste) — hook: still 0needed, and a place to explicitly signal "you can stop here" — status: idea
 - [ ] Orders of infinity are probably "graded rings" or "graded fields".
 Or perhaps the homogenous elements of such a graded field.
 There may be a relationship to Toric Algebras or Tropical Geometry about which I know nothing.
 A Hady Field captures growth in a similar way but allows the sums of terms of different growth or order.
 There is a natural valuation with ultrametric inequality (a Krull valuation?) and some interesting structure including a graded algebra core.
-- [ ] Physicists handle dimension differently.
+- [ ] Dimensional analysis can be done in more than one way.
+See Terrence Tau.
+Physicists handle dimension differently.
 Each "dimension" is its own vector space (mass would be 1D).
 Multiplication is tensor product.
 Changing units, involves rescaling.
 You have a scale group and this is what Toric XXX studies.
 But for us we aren't scaling by numbers but by functions (t), that group is the Jet Group, this gives you a Jet Variety not a Toric variety or a Diffiety.
 Axes are x, y, dx, dy, d2x etc. Cones are the COntact Ideal, dy=f'(x)dx.
 In a sense physicists dimension are zeroth order and these are dynamic dimensions.

 ## OPEN QUESTIONS (mine, not the reader's)